ibtissembdh/add-a-resume/README.md

-### web site in PHP and JAVA SCRIPT
+### web site in PHP and JAVASCRIPT
-## The goal of this tutorial is to create a dynamic web site to add, update or delete a resume using OOP with PHP and MVC.
+## The goal of this tutorial is to create a dynamic website to add, update or delete a resume using OOP with PHP and MVC.

 ### The resume includes
 1. A section of coordinates: